 Mexico and Venezuela follow some of these same traditions as Ecuador such as the grapes and the luggage and the underwear.

 la Saint Sylvestre is celebrated in France with a feast that customarily includes Foie gras and champagne.
 On le Jour de l'An (New Years Day) they exchange gifts and resolutions and eat heart shaped desserts.
 This holiday period ends on January 6th. on Epiphany.
-Germany calls it Silvester and the celebration in Berlin is attended by over a million people.
-They have a lot of fireworks and also broadcast Dinner for One.
-A catchphrase from the show "same procedure as every year" is often repeated.

 Goa, India has a party culture and is the filled with tourists from all over the world to celebrate New Years Eve.
 The Bollywood stars entertain with concerts and large crowds gather along the coastline celebrating more with friends than with family.
 Capodanno or Notte di San Silvestro is when people from Italy put on red underwear.
 Now we can check with Lola @ Aglio, Olio & Peperoncino and see if she has her red undies on.
 Lentils and a spiced Italian sausage are often served at dinner and the President of the Republic gives a televised greeting.